 We advise you not to do anything strenuous for the first week or so after returning home.
 So avoid lifting heavy objects (e.g. shopping, suitcases) excessive pulling and pushing (e.g. cutting the grass, digging the garden, shovelling and vacuum cleaning).

-You will be invited back to see your Consultant for a review.
-This will usually be 2 to 3 months following discharge.
+You will have a follow up appointment with the structural heart nurse specialist after 6-8 weeks.
 Thereafter you will return to the care of your referring hospital, if you live outside the Brighton area.

-If you have any questions, queries or concerns please do not hesitate to contact our Structural Heart Specialist Nurse.
-Alex Gannaway 07769 286982.
+If you have any questions, queries or concerns please do not hesitate to contact our Structural Heart Specialist Nurses, Manuel Pellegrino and Patrick Mejia.